Top 6 Packaging Trends for 2022

 Loop has convinced several of the biggest FMCG brands to launch products in refillable/reusable packaging.

-Searches for Shampoo Refill rose by 226% over the last 5 years.
+Searches for "toothpaste tablets" rose by 285% over the last five years.

 Other firsts in reusable packaging include Ozzi’s reusable take-out food containers, Returnity’s customized, reusable packaging for e-commerce shipping, and Conscious Container’s partnership with Anheuser-Busch to produce ‘Refill My Beer’ beer bottles.